 Once one begins to understand, for example, the promises of the Christ and the Abrahamic and Davidic covenants in the Old Testament, he or she will be blown away at the opening of the Gospel of Matthew: “Jesus Christ, the son of David, the son of Abraham” (Matt 1:1).
 If one does not know the promises of the Messiah (the Christ), David’s Son, and if one does not know the blessing of Abraham to the world (Gen 12:1–3), the fact that Jesus is this promised offspring might mean very little to you when it really has global and universal significance.
 Or, likewise, when Jesus says, “The time is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel” (Mark 1:15), we will not comprehend what a momentous time has dawned.

 As such, one principle for reading the New Testament that correlates to reading the Old Testament is to read the New Testament as a book of fulfillment.
-This means that when we read the New Testament, we ought to be thinking how it relates to the Old Testament, and most fundamentally, the New Testament continues, develops, and builds upon the story of salvation in the Old Testament, and it contains many fulfillments of Old Testament promises.
+This means that when we read the New Testament, we ought to be thinking how it relates to the Old Testament.
+Most fundamentally, we ought to be thinking of how the New Testament continues, develops, and builds upon the story of salvation in the Old Testament, and how it contains many fulfillments of Old Testament promises.